The default document root directory of Apache is discussed in this article.

 └── index.html

 Don’t forget that this directory contains the default document root for the server.
 It contains default pages that users can see and it is a reserved director, so here it cannot be used for setting up other content.
-If you are looking for the proper locations for user-specific content associated with the virtual host then you get from this command:
+If you are looking for the proper locations for user-specific content associated with the virtual host then you get this command:

 grep -i homedir /etc/wwwacct.conf